The Android Framework provides access to raw GNSS measurements on several Android devices.

 - The characteristics supplied by this API are only specific to the device model, not an individual device.

 You can use Android Studio to build an app that captures raw GNSS measurements and logs them to a file.
 The GPS Measurement Tools project includes GNSS Logger, a sample app that shows how to log data related to Android location, including raw GNSS measurements.

 Download the GNSS Logger APK to install the sample app in your device.

 To get GNSS output with the sample app, your device must support raw GNSS measurements.
-For more information, see Android devices that support raw GNSS measurements.

 Analyzing raw measurements